Expand Business in India

 A private limited company (PLC) is a popular legal entity setup in India due to its comparative simplicity of establishment.
 All PLCs must be registered with the Registrar of Companies (ROC).
 It takes a minimum of two investors to establish and there is no minimum capital requirement.

 A limited liability partnership (LLP) is a combination of the features of a legal entity and a traditional partnership.
 There should be at least two chosen partners, out of which two must be from India.
-This form of setup is suitable for small to medium-size businesses.
+This form of setup is suitable for small to medium-sized businesses.

 A branch office (BO) is an extension of the parent company and can engage in contract-signing, filing of returns, and trade only after approval from the Reserve Bank of India (RBI).
 The liability risks in such an establishment are significant and are borne by the parent company.

 A representative office (RO), also known as liaison office (LO), helps the parent company in advancing export/import to and from the nation.
 Additionally, it boosts the financial and technical associations with other resident firms.
 This kind of establishment also acts as a means of communicating between the parent company and the suppliers in the country.

 It takes a minimum of 3 to 4 weeks to incorporate a legal establishment in India.

 According to the Industrial Disputes Act, 1947 (IDA) employees are divided into two categories – workmen and non-workmen/managerial employees.
 A workman is an employee who is hired to do manual, skilled or unskilled, clerical, operational, and technical work for reward or hire.
 On the other hand, a non-workman is an employee who takes care of the administrative or managerial position and withdraws a salary of more than INR 10,000 per month.
 There are also certain laws that have been implemented for the recognition and protection of fixed-term employees and contract laborers.